With so many 4K HD TVs on the market, Pro TV Perth has prepared a 4K TV Buying Guide to help you out.

 1. Check Standard Definition Content Quality

-While HD content is now widely available, most mainstream television is still broadcast in low-quality Standard Definition.
-The issue with this is that many 4K televisions, even the more expensive ones, struggle to display Standard Definition content well.
+While HD content is now widely available, some mainstream television is still broadcast in low-quality Standard Definition.
+The issue with this is that many 4K televisions, even some of the more expensive ones, struggle to display Standard Definition content well.

 When shopping around for a 4K TV, be sure to play some low resolution content on it first.
 Kids TV channels in particular regularly broadcast popular, extremely low-quality content, so check some of the channels.
 Fast motion sport and YouTube can also can also be used to identify 4K TVs that digitise Standard Definition content poorly.